9 Free Halloween Costume Ideas

 This post, Nine Free Halloween Costume Ideas, contains affiliate links for your convenience.
 This means that if you make a purchase using our link, we will receive compensation.
 Please read our full disclosure policy for more information.

 So we are constantly on the lookout for free Halloween costume ideas.

-Here are the best eight we’ve seen this year.
+Here are the best nine free Halloween costumes we’ve seen this year.

 2. Shark Attack Survivor

 Much like the above costume, this recycles last summer’s bathing suit, but you add some fake blood and bandages.